RAS-University/robotic-courses/docs/MPC.md

 The next step is to solve the Riccati equation \eqref{eq:riccati} for $S$.
 This can be done using numerical methods or software tools like MATLAB, Python, etc. For this example, let's use Mathematica in order to solve the Riccati equation.

 In Mathematica, we need to use function like `Transpose`, `Simplify`, and `Inverse` to manipulate matrices.
 The Riccati equation is a matrix equation, so we need to express it in a form that Mathematica can understand.
 After setting up the equation in Mathematica, we can use the `Solve` function to find the matrix $S$ that satisfies the Riccati equation.
-As mentionned before, we get several solutions for $S$, but we will only keep the one that yield a stable system.
+As mentioned before, we get several solutions for $S$, but we will only keep the one that yield a stable system.

 In order to determine which of the solutions for $S$ yield a stable system, we need to compute the gain matrix $K$ for each solution using the formula $K = R^{-1} B^\top S$.
 Then, we can analyze the closed-loop system dynamics given by $\dot{x}(t) = (A - BK)x(t)$.
 A system is considered stable if all the eigenvalues of the matrix $(A - BK)$ have negative real parts.
 We can compute the eigenvalues in Mathematica using the `Eigenvalue` function.
 By checking the eigenvalues for each solution of $S$, we can identify which one leads to a stable closed-loop system.